CIRCSE/LT4HALA/2024/EvaHan.md

 # How to Participate

 Participants will be required to submit their runs and to provide a technical report for the task they participated in.
+## Registration
+If you are interested in participating, please fill out the electronic application form: https://forms.office.com/r/jxDBanU7pd
+When filling it out, please make sure your information is correct and your email address is working.
+After receiving your registration information, we will send you an email to notify you, please pay attention to check it.

 ## Submitting Runs